mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "It's..
 It's nothing.
 Never mind," she said.

-  Linyu relaxed again while Melna kept looking toward Yansha, troubled by a question she didn't know how to ask. *When we stop at Yansha.
+  Linyu relaxed again while Melna kept looking toward Rudjan, troubled by a question she didn't know how to ask. *When we stop at Rudjan.
 I need to know.*

 *************

-  Pomri was glowing at the first sight of her hometown, Yansha.
-The pale orange of Ara splashed light upon the patchwork of grasses and lakes dotting the wetlands, leaving the bridge into the city hanging above it like a vine across a forest.
+  Pomri was glowing at the first sight of her hometown, Rudjan.
+The pale orange of Ara splashed light upon the patchwork of grasses and lakes dotting the wetlands, leaving the bridge into the city hanging above it like the root of a tree sprawling across a forest.
 It was rare that she would be introducing the city to a kid.
 They wouldn't be there for long, so she made the best of what little time they had.

-  "Linyu, do you know much about Yansha?"
+  "Linyu, do you know much about Rudjan?"

-  Thi looked at Linyu vacantly, annoyed that Pomri was talking to hae again.
+  Linyu looked at her vacantly, annoyed that she was talking to hae again.

-  "Allow me to introduce you to my home.
-Yansha is a great city-state on the border of Shaki and Heiko.
+  "Well anyway, allow me to introduce you to my home.
+Rudjan is a great city-state on the border of Shaki and Heiko.
 The original settlers found this giant freshwater wetland and realized that the center of it would be safe from invaders."

   "It wasn't very safe from saffa," Mel butted in.